pgjdbc/pgjdbc/docs/content/documentation/use.md

 > Any reserved characters for URLs (for example, /, :, @, (, ), [, ], &, #, =, ?, and space) that appear in any part of the connection URL must be percent encoded. see [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-2) for details.

 ### System Properties
-`pgjdbc.config.cleanup.thread.ttl` default 30000 ms. The driver has an internal cleanup thread which monitors and cleans up unclosed connections.
+`pgjdbc.config.cleanup.thread.ttl` (milliseconds, default: 30000).
+The driver has an internal cleanup thread which monitors and cleans up unclosed connections.
 This property sets the duration the cleanup thread will keep running if there is nothing to clean up.

 ### Connection Parameters